lucaritossa/push-server/readme.md

 ### Bull UI Dashboard

 The server uses [Bull](https://optimalbits.github.io/bull/) for queueing notifications.
 You can access the Bull UI dashboard at `/bull-ui`.

+## Contributing

+Contributions are welcome!
+If you find any issues or want to enhance this project, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.